Garden-AI/garden/docs/user_guide/tutorial.md

 > [!NOTE] Adding to other Gardens
 > Because we specified a `Garden` we wanted to publish to in the notebook itself (via an argument to the decorator), this automatically adds the `Entrypoint` to and re-publishes that `Garden` so others can discover and invoke it.
 >
-> If you want to add a `Entrypoint` to a `Garden` that wasn't specified when its notebook was first published, you can do so from the CLI with `garden-ai garden add-entrypoint`, then `garden-ai garden publish` to re-publish the `Garden`.
+> If you want to add an `Entrypoint` to a `Garden` that wasn't specified when its notebook was first published, you can do so from the CLI with `garden-ai garden add-entrypoint`, then `garden-ai garden publish` to re-publish the `Garden`.

 ### Step 6: Remote Execution